manishemi/manishemi.github.io/_posts/2021-06-28-Reinforcement learning.md

 In Value learning the policy is that find maximum **Q-value** from a specific state.
 Since is very hard for a human to compute the Q value,  we use Neural networks to achieve
-**Q-values**, then select the maximum **Q-value**, select the action from max Q-value and return it to the environment for receiving the next state.
+**Q-values**, then select the maximum **Q-value**, select the action from the maximum Q-value and return it to the environment for receiving the next state.

 |![_config.yml]({{ site.baseurl }}/images/RL/DQN.png)|
 |:--:|